technicat/technicat/README.md

-Repos here include some past and present projects, forks of pods and plugins that I'm using in apps, and just stuff that I'm dabbling with.
+Past and present projects, forks of pods and plugins that I'm using in apps, and just stuff that I'm dabbling with.